 Exams: a guide for students and parents

-At Mangotsfield School, we want to make sure that our students are in the best possible position when it comes to sit their final GCSE exams at the end of Year 11.
+At Mangotsfield School, we want to make sure that our students are in the best possible position when it comes to sitting their final GCSE and GCE exams at the end of Year 11 and Year 13.

 Summer 2018 exams will take place from Monday 14th May to Tuesday 26th June 2018 (GCSE and GCE exams).

 - Summer 2018 - examination timetable as at 19 Apr 2018

 - Summer 2018 - key dates and information

 - Summer 2018 - letter to students - exam timetable

 - April 2018 Y11 English Literature and Y13 Law PPEs